vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 declination of the sun.
 Thereafter it diminishes in like manner and after the lapse of 3736 years, i.e. the half period, it again becomes zero and goes on the other side.
 The annual rate of motion, which on the average amounts to 46.3 seconds, varies from t 70'-5 to 0"

-Wo now come to a very controversial passage in the modern Sūrya Siddhanta, Chap.
+Wo now come to a very controversial passage in the modern Sūrya Siddhānta, Chap.
 III, verses 9 to 12.

 These are :